wweir827/CHAMP/docs/_static/louvain_ext.rst

-.. autofunction:: champ.louvain_ext.parallel_louvain
+.. autofunction:: champ.parallel_louvain

 We also have created a convenient class for managing and merging groups of partitions \
-called :mod:`champ.louvain_ext.PartitionEnsemble` .
+called :mod:`champ.PartitionEnsemble` .
 This class stores the partitions in membership vector form \
 ( i.e. a list of N community assignments), as well as the coefficients for the partitions.
 As part of its \
 constructor, the PartitionEnsemble applies CHAMP to all of its partitions, and stores the domains of dominance.

 .. _`louvain_ext.PartitionEnsemble`:
-.. autoclass:: champ.louvain_ext.PartitionEnsemble
+.. autoclass:: champ.PartitionEnsemble